Higher National Certificate/Diploma Computing for England (Computing)

-The Pearson BTEC Level 5 HND in Computing is a qualification with a minimum of 240 credits from mainly 15 credit units.
+The Pearson BTEC Level 5 HND in Computing for England is a qualification with a minimum of 240 credits from mainly 15 credit units.

-Year 1 – Mandatory Core Units: Programming, Networking; Professional Practice; Database Design & Development; Security; Planning a Computing Project (Pearson-set), Specialist Units: Software Development Lifecycles, Maths for Computing
+Mandatory Core Units: Programming, Networking; Professional Practice; Database Design & Development; Security; Planning a Computing Project (Pearson-set), Specialist Units: Software Development Lifecycles, Maths for Computing

-Year 2 – Mandatory Core Units: Computing Research Project (Pearson-set) (30 credits); Business Process Support, Specialist Units: Game Design Theory, Games Development, Emerging Technologies, Operating Systems, Digital Sustainability
+Mandatory Core Units: Computing Research Project (Pearson-set) (30 credits); Business Process Support, Specialist Units: Game Design Theory, Games Development, Emerging Technologies, Operating Systems, Digital Sustainability